 - Enforce lint rules and manual review for any AI-generated code.

-When used carefully, AI reduces manual refactor time and surfaces repetitive patterns that are good candidates for extraction.4
+When used carefully, AI reduces manual refactor time and surfaces repetitive patterns that make good extraction candidates.5

 Three Concise Q&A Sections